pjebs/jsonerror/README.md

 **What is the domain parameter?**

 The domain parameter is optional.
 It allows you to distinguish between same error codes.
-That way different packages (or different parts of your own project) can use the same error codes but can still be differentiated by the domain identifier.
+That way different packages (or different parts of your own project) can use the same error codes for different purposes but can still be differentiated by the domain identifier.

 NB: The domain parameter is not outputted by `Render()` (for generating JSON formatted output)